With the end of 2018 drawing near, it’s the perfect time for reflection.

-We’ve had another wonderful year here at Ian Barker Gardens, having had the pleasure of working on a range of interesting and diverse projects as well as constructing the work of other talented designers.
+We’ve had another wonderful year here at Ian Barker Gardens, having had the pleasure of working on a range of interesting and diverse landscape garden projects as well as constructing the work of other talented garden designers.

 However for us, our Deepdene project was a particular stand out and certainly worthy of a special mention.

 Not only are our clients absolute garden lovers, who enthusiastically embraced the entire process, their historical one acre property was built back in the 1860’s, and is listed on the National Trust.
 Our design and construction brief was to preserve and restore as much of the original garden charm as possible, whilst dedicating areas to entertain and relax.

 In the front garden, our plan was to add a modern twist to old world style – paying homage to original garden designer, believed to be William Guilfoyle, creator of the Royal Botanic Gardens in Melbourne.
 We designed and constructed a large sweeping lawn edged with garden beds of mixed perennials and grasses, all offset by original established Pin Oaks.